2020 Preparedness Training - "The OCHO"

 Each of the half day sessions is $100.
 Attend two sessions for $180, three sessions for $240, and all four for the package discount price of $280, a savings of $120.

-Saturday morning, January 4
+Saturday morning, January 4 - SOLD OUT

 OC spray/less-lethal weapons for Civilians – Chuck Haggard will make another appearance on the second day of The OCHO to teach a half day class for those just wanting the actual course content.
 This is a great option for family members and others who want to learn how to use less than lethal self defense systems but do not want to train others in how to use them.